 - 4 women commented without providing information about periods.

 A word about ethical and sustainability concerns

-I realize that is not everyone’s top priority.
+I realize that healthy periods are not everyone’s top priority.
 For example, one patient told me:

 “I would rather not get my period than that an animal should die.”

 Okay.
 It’s hard to argue with that except to point out that regular ovulatory cycles are beneficial for general health.
-Ovulation is how we make the estrogen and progesterone we need for healthy bones and a healthy brain.
+Ovulation is how we make the estrogen and progesterone we need for healthy bones and brain and mood.